World of Hyatt Business Credit Card Review

 - This is capped at 20,000 rebated points per calendar year

-The World of Hyatt Business card makes sense for high-spending Hyatt loyalists.
+The Quidget_Hyatt_Biz makes sense for high-spending Hyatt loyalists.
 The card's earn rate is pretty good for a co-branded hotel credit card.
 Earning 4x on Hyatt purchases is excellent, and better than what any other Chase card offers.
 In addition, earning 2x in your top two categories of spend each quarter is pretty creative.
 This earning structure provides good flexibility and doesn't require cardholders to keep track of rotating quarterly categories.

 Card Benefits Are Lacking